Vitamin B12 loading of the brain happens predominantly in the womb, with little

 paradoxical vitamin B12 deficiency.
 Unbelievably, nitrous oxide is still used as

-an anaesthetic to this day in the USA, both on mothers during pregnancy, and
+an anaesthetic to this day in the USA and Australia, both on mothers during pregnancy, and

 also on young children.
 Evidence suggests that this alone is responsible for